StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 This repository and format is derived from work by Karajan, previous versions of StatisticalRethinking.jl and many other contributors.

-The huge progress made by the Turing.jl team over the last 2 years, the availability of Julia `projects` in addition to Julia `packages` and the novel approach to notebooks in Pluto.jl were a few of the ideas that triggered exploring a new setup for the StatisticalRethinkingJulia.
+The availability of DynamicHMC, the huge progress made by the Turing.jl team over the last 2 years, the availability of Julia `projects` in addition to Julia `packages` and the novel approach to notebooks in Pluto.jl were a few of the ideas that triggered exploring a new setup for the StatisticalRethinkingJulia.

 ## Versions